Movement Lab - Press / Popular Media

 Paper: Sideways walking: Preferred is slow, slow is optimal, and optimal is expensive, Biology Letters, 10, 20131006, 2014.
 Journal link.

-National Geographic.
-Why We Walk … and Run … And Walk Again to Get Where We're Going.
-By Marc Silver.
+We Walk … and Run … And Walk Again to Get Where We're Going.

 SlashDot.